MuoboTone/outreachy-contributions/README.md

      "smiles_only.csv": "featurized_data.csv",
   }
   ```
-  Sets up a dictionary mapping input files to output files (currently just one pair)
+  Created another file to store featurizer output and set up a dictionary mapping input files to output files (currently just one pair)

 - Step 5: Run the Featurization
     ```python